github/training-kit/git-guides/git-overview.md

 #### Push your changes to the remote

 So far, if you've made a commit locally, you're the only one that can see it.
 To let others see your work and begin collaboration, you should "push" your changes using `git push`.
-If you're pushing from a branch for the first time that you've created locally, you may need to give Git some more information. `git push -u origin [branch-name]` tells Git to push the current branch, and create a branch on the remote that matches it with the same name - and also, create a relationship with that branch, so that `git push` will be enough information in the future.
+If you're pushing from a branch for the first time that you've created locally, you may need to give Git some more information. `git push -u origin [branch-name]` tells Git to push the current branch, and create a branch on the remote that matches it with the same name - and also, create a relationship with that branch so that `git push` will be enough information in the future.

-By default, `git push` only pushes the branch that you're currently checked out to.
+By default, `git push` only pushes the branch that you've currently checked out to.

 Sometimes, if there has been a new commit on the branch on the _remote_, you may be blocked from pushing.
 Don't worry!
 Start with a simple [`git pull`](/git-guides/git-pull) to incorporate the changes on the remote into your own local branch, resolve any conflicts or finish the merge from the remote into the local branch, and then try the push again.

 #### Open a pull request

 Pushing a branch, or new commits, to a remote repository is enough if a pull request already exists, but if it's the first time you're pushing that branch, you should open a new pull request.
 A pull request is a comparison of two branches - typically `main`, or the branch that the feature branch was created from, and the feature branch.
-This way, like branches, pull requests are scoped around a specific function or addition of work, rather than the person making the changes or amount of time the changes will take.
+This way, like branches, pull requests are scoped around a specific function or addition of work, rather than the person making the changes or the amount of time the changes will take.

 Pull requests are the powerhouse of GitHub.
 Integrated tests can automatically run on pull requests, giving you immediate feedback on your code.
 Peers can give detailed code reviews, letting you know if there are changes to make, or if it's ready to go.